-To forecast the impact of a minimum wage law that becomes fully effective in 2026, we assume that employment will increase at 0.616% per year between 2023 and 2026 based on February 2023 CBO forecasts.
-Also, we assume that nominal wages would grow by 3.666% per year based on CBO projections of growth in the Employment Cost Index between 2023 and 2026.
-If a worker covered by the FLSA has a wage (or tipped wage for tipped workers) in 2026 that is below the state-specific minimum wage forecast for 2026, we boost the estimate to match the level required by state law.
+To forecast the impact of a minimum wage law that becomes fully effective in 2028, we assume that employment will increase at 0.523% per year between 2023 and 2028 based on February 2023 CBO forecasts. [x] Also, we assume that nominal wages would grow by 3.51% per year based on CBO projections of growth in the Employment Cost Index between 2023 and 2028. [xi] If a worker covered by the FLSA has a wage (or tipped wage for tipped workers) in 2028 that is below the state-specific minimum wage forecast for 2028, we boost the estimate to match the level required by state law.

-To estimate the number of workers affected by a minimum wage in 2026, we perform separate calculations for tipped and non-tipped workers.
-For non-tipped workers, we estimate the number of people with a predicted wage in 2026 lying between the forecast of the state-specific minimum wage for 2026 and the proposed 2026 minimum of \$15.00.
-For tipped workers, we estimate the number of people whose cash wage (i.e., the hourly wage paid by the employer, excluding tips) is between the state's forecasted tipped minimum and the proposed tipped minimum wage in 2026.
+To estimate the number of workers affected by a minimum wage in 2028, we perform separate calculations for tipped and non-tipped workers.
+For non-tipped workers, we estimate the number of people with a predicted wage in 2028 lying between the forecast of the state-specific minimum wage for 2028 and the proposed 2028 minimum of \$17.00.
+For tipped workers, we estimate the number of people whose cash wage (i.e. the hourly wage paid by the employer, excluding tips) is between the state's forecasted tipped minimum wage and the proposed tipped minimum wage in 2028.
 We also check whether a tipped worker's full wage (including tips) is between the state's minimum wage and the proposed minimum wage.
 A tipped worker is defined as affected if either condition holds.

 After estimating which workers are affected by the proposed minimum or tipped minimum wage, we estimate the increase in the hourly cost to the employer.
-For non-tipped workers, the increase in the cost is the difference between the proposed \$15.00 minimum wage and the wage we predict for the worker in 2026.
-For tipped workers affected by the new law, the increase in cost is estimated as the greater of (1) the increase in the cash wage due to a change in the tipped minimum wage; and (2) the increase in the full wage (including tips) required by the increase in the minimum wage.
+For non-tipped workers, the increase in the cost is the difference between the proposed \$17.00 minimum wage and the wage we predict for the worker in 2028.
+For tipped workers affected by the new law, the increase in cost is estimated as the greater of (1) the increase in the cash wage due to a change in the tipped minimum wage; or (2) the increase in the full wage (including tips) required by the increase in the minimum wage.

-The estimated job loss uses elasticities identical to those used by the CBO for their analysis of a \$15 federal minimum wage.
-For the \$15.00 minimum wage, we assume the elasticity for affected teenagers (workers aged 16-19) is -0.829, and for affected adults, the elasticity is -0.269. [xii] The estimated job loss is calculated by summing across all affected workers the product of the relevant elasticity, the percentage increase in the hourly cost to employers resulting from the proposed change, and the worker's earnings weights adjusted to reflect employment in 2026.
+The estimated job loss uses elasticities identical to those used by the CBO for their analysis of a \$15 minimum wage.
+For the \$17.00 minimum wage, we assume the elasticity for affected teenagers (workers aged 16-19) is -0.829, and for affected adults, the elasticity is -0.269.
+The estimated job loss is calculated by summing across all affected workers the product of the relevant elasticity, the percentage increase in the hourly cost to employers resulting from the proposed change, and the worker's earnings weights adjusted to reflect employment in 2028.